mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-develop-sample-app.md

 const articles = [{
   id: 1,
   title: "Introduction to Nuxt3",
   content: "Nuxt3 has been officially released.
-In addition to supporting Vue3, Nuxt3 has been improved with Nitro, Vite, and various other enhancements."
+In addition to supporting Vue3, Nuxt3 has been improved in various ways, including Nitro and Vite."
 }, {
   id: 2,
   title: "Re-introduction to Jest",